 He also worked for several law centres in South London and in private practice.
 He studied at the College of Law, Surrey University and the London School of Economics.
 He is a Visiting Fellow at Bristol University; a Visiting Lecturer at the University of Auckland and a Honorary Lecturer at University of Leicester.
 He is a co-author of the Blackstone’s Guide to the Human Rights Act the Blackstone’s Guide to the Freedom of Information Act, the Blackstone’s Guide to the Equality Act and other articles and publications.

 - The Northern Ireland Policing Board has a statutory duty to monitor the performance of the Police Service of Northern Ireland (PSNI) in complying with the Human Rights Act 1998 under Section 3(3)(b)(ii) of the Police (NI) Act 2000.
-The position of Human Rights Advisor to the Board is an independent role and is offered on a contract for services basis for five years with the potential to extend for a further two.
+The position of Human Rights Advisor to the Board is an independent role and is offered on a contract for services basis for three years with the potential to extend for a further two.
 The per diem rate for this position is £720 per day up to a maximum of 100 days per year.

 Notes to editors ends.